748

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-ZoomInfo's free cash flow came in at $119.9 million in Q4, roughly the same as last year.
+ZoomInfo's free cash flow came in at $103.1 million in Q1, down 14.9% year on year.

 ZoomInfo Free Cash Flow